rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 </p>
 </details>

-- Search bar should display a magnifiying glass icon, a text input area with the placeholder "Search make or model" and a "search" and "reset" button.
+- Search bar must display a magnifiying glass icon, a text input area with the placeholder "Search make or model" and a "search" and "reset" button.
  ![Image](static/assets/images/readme-images/search-screenshot.png)

- - All reviews section should display a central title "ALL REVIEWS".
+ - All reviews section must display a central title "ALL REVIEWS".
- - A dropdown accordion containing the reviews should display below.
+ - A dropdown accordion containing the reviews must display below.
- - Each accordion section header should contain a down arrow icon, the make, model, year and creator of the review (owner)
+ - Each accordion section header must contain a down arrow icon, the make, model, year and creator of the review (owner)
- - When each header is selected a dropdown should appear below containing: Make, Model, Year, Review, Rating and Owner fields.
+ - When each header is selected a dropdown must appear below containing: Make, Model, Year, Review, Rating and Owner fields.
- - For admin users "EDIT" button and "DELETE" buttons should also display on the accordion.
+ - For admin users "EDIT" button and "DELETE" buttons must also display on the accordion.

  <details>
 <summary>All reviews Screenshot (Click for image)</summary>